 In the case of Mailchimp’s, they’ve achieved this with simply linking to other parts, a clear benefit to having an online version.
 Within the voice and tone section they have linked directly to the grammar and mechanics section:

-The trouble with any sort of guidelines and rules, is that they can be interpreted differently by whoever is reading and receiving them.
+The trouble with any sort of guidelines and rules is that they can be interpreted differently by whoever is reading and receiving them.
 Informal, relatable, approachable, conversational (!) are all subjective and in many cases, are hard to interpret because often, they mean nothing in the context they are provided.
-One way to overcome this, is with examples.
+One way to overcome this is with examples.
 Many content style guides just tell.
 They prescribe and dictate, becoming the exact opposite to their purpose: unhelpful, not usable and confusing.
 Those that are succeeding for their teams and organisations show and tell.
 Real-life examples can provide context and meaning to otherwise obscure guidelines.
 In the case of Mailchimp, they’ve offered a simple ‘Yes’ and ‘No’ example for writing in the active voice:

 These examples continue in the grammar and mechanics section as this is where the nuances of their style are communicated:

 Another challenge is trying to remain human when providing so many rules.
 There’s a fine line between being concise and seeming to be abrupt.
-Mailchimp have struck the right balance in the way they communicate their guidelines, such as in this example about link text:
+Mailchimp has struck the right balance in the way they communicate their guidelines, such as in this example about link text:

 This is further exemplified at the end of the Web Elements section:

 How good is that? ‘gross SEO techniques.’
-Simple rules with a clear reason for their existence, not rules for rules sake.
-Also, Mailchimp have written their content style guide in their own style!
+Simple rules with a clear reason for their existence, not rules for rule’s sake.
+Also, Mailchimp has written their content style guide in their own style!
 Sounds obvious but many guidelines I have seen before talk about writing in an approachable, friendly, informal manner but they talk about it using a formal and unapproachable tone.
 Practice what you preach is very valid thinking for content style guides.